 Member Since: 2009

 Robert Slavin is currently Director of the Center for Research and Reform in Education at Johns Hopkins University.
 He received his B.A. in Psychology from Reed College in 1972, and his Ph.D. in Social Relations in 1975 from Johns Hopkins University.
 Dr. Slavin has authored or co-authored more than 200 articles and 20 books, including Educational Psychology: Theory into Practice (Allyn & Bacon, 1986-2018), Cooperative Learning: Theory, Research, and Practice (Allyn & Bacon, 1990, 1995), Show Me the Evidence: Proven and Promising Programs for America’s Schools (Corwin, 1998), Effective Programs for Latino Students(Erlbaum, 2000), Two Million Children: Success for All (Corwin, 2009).
-He received the American Educational Research Association’s Raymond B. Cattell Early Career Award for Programmatic Research in 1986, the Palmer O. Johnson award for the best article in an AERA journal in 1988 and in 2008, the Charles A. Dana award in 1994, the James Bryant Conant award from the Education Commission of the States in 1998, the Outstanding Leadership in Education Award from the Horace Mann League in 1999, the Distinguished Services Award from the Council of Chief State School Officers in 2000, the AERA Review of Research Award in 2009, and the E.L.
-Thorndike Career Award from Division 15 of the American Psychological Association in 2017.
+He received the American Educational Research Association’s Raymond B. Cattell Early Career Award for Programmatic Research in 1986, the Palmer O. Johnson award for the best article in an AERA journal in 1988 and in 2008, the Charles A. Dana award in 1994, the James Bryant Conant award from the Education Commission of the States in 1998, the Outstanding Leadership in Education Award from the Horace Mann League in 1999, the Distinguished Services Award from the Council of Chief State School Officers in 2000, the AERA Review of Research Award in 2009, the E.L.
+Thorndike Career Award from Division 15 of the American Psychological Association in 2017, and the Award for Distinguished Contributions to Research in Education from AERA in 2019.
 He is a Fellow of AERA and a member of the National Academy of Education.